ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 Note, in the command above we passed ``-p 4 --threads-each 9`` to annotate 4 files at a time, in parallel, where each uses 9 threads.
 Thus, this uses 36 threads in total.

-.. important:: It is recommended to run annotation from a set of long (primary) contigs/unitigs,
+.. tip:: It is recommended to run annotation from a set of long (primary) contigs/unitigs,
     where all k-mers have already been deduplicated, especially when annotating a (primary) graph in the ``succinct`` representation.
 In contrast, annotating a ``succinct`` graph from separate k-mers (especially not deduplicated) will take orders of magnitude longer.